dd32/td-gh-ex/readme.txt

 == Theme Description ==

 Top Mag is a premium style Magazine WordPress theme.
 It Includes ample of options to manage general settings, logo etc and is highly customizable.
 It's based on Twitter Bootstrap framework and hence it is fully responsive on desktop and mobile screens.
-Home page posts can be easily managed through theme options in admin panel.
+Home page posts can be easily managed through customizer options available inside Appearance menu of WordPress admin panel.
 Owl and jssor Sliders are used on the home page for touch friendly sliders.
+Step by step documentation for setup of website like Top Mag theme demo including DUMMY DATA files is available here => https://fasterthemes.com/documentation/topmag/

 == Features ==

-Responsive design(Bootstrap), Theme Options, Custom Menu, custom header, custom background.
+Responsive design(Bootstrap), Customizer Options, Custom Menu, custom header, custom background.

 == Tags ==